Nostrademous/Dota2-FullOverwrite/readme.md

 If you want to store some data for a bot, do so by using `bot.<modeName>_<variableName>`.

-There are no stub files as of yet.
+There are not many stub files as of yet.
 Just copy the file that is closest to what you need and modify it.
+A stub file exists for ability use at: `abilityUse/abilityUse_template.lua`

 *Heroes*
 -------